 The RT Act distinguishes between compensation claims based on breaches of a “duty provision” and claims based on other breaches.

 Where the tenancy remains in effect, a tenant must usually serve a Notice of Breach on a landlord before claiming compensation for a breach of duty.
-If the tenancy has terminated, it is no longer necessary to serve a Breach of Duty Notice.
-An application (under ss 209, 210) may be made directly to VCAT.
+If the tenancy has terminated, they do not need to serve a Breach of Duty Notice before applying for compensation.
+An application (under ss 209, 210) may be made immediately to VCAT.

 A compensation claim should include evidence of the breach and loss, the first communication of the issue to the landlord, the number of days the issue persisted for, and when the issue was rectified (if at all).
 Parties should identify each issue and the loss they suffered as a percentage of their daily rent.
 Additional and discrete losses may also be claimed.